 Terry Milk is a signature member of the Whiskey Painters of America.
-She began taking classes at the Cuyahoga Valley Art Center in Akron, Ohio in 1978.
+She began taking classes at the Cuyahoga Valley Art Center (CVAC) in Akron, Ohio in 1978.
 After many years living abroad, she returned to the Catskills in upstate New York.
 She specializes in transparent watercolor, but also works in pen and ink, and colored pencil.

 |